 This position does not meet criteria for appointment of Reemployed Annuitants.
 The DoD criteria for hiring Reemployed Annuitants can be found at:

 INFORMATION FOR VETERANS

 is available at: .
 As of 23 December 2016, Military retirees seeking to enter federal service in the Department of Defense now require a waiver if they would be appointed within 180 days following their official date of retirement.

-: The Defense Logistics Agency (DLA) has established a Drug-Free Federal Workplace Policy.
+The Defense Logistics Agency (DLA) has established a Drug-Free Federal Workplace Policy.
 All applicants tentatively selected for DLA employment in a testing designated position are subject to urinalysis to screen for illegal drug use prior to appointment.
 Applicants who refuse to be tested will be denied employment with DLA for a period of six months.
 This policy extends to random testing for the use of illegal drugs by employees who occupy testing designated positions defined as sensitive in Section 7(d) of Executive Order 12564.
 The Defense Logistics Agency's Drug Free Workplace Plan's drug testing panel includes testing for the following illegal substances: marijuana, cocaine, opiates (codeine/morphine), 6-Acetylmorphine (heroin), phencyclidine, amphetamines (amphetamine/methamphetamine), methylenedioxymethamphetamine (MDMA), methylenedioxyamphetamine (MDA), oxycodone, oxymorphone, hydrocodone, and hydromorphone.
 ADVISORY: By using cannabidiol (CBD) products you are risking a positive drug test result for marijuana.

 How You Will Be Evaluated

 You will be evaluated for this job based on how well you meet the qualifications above.

 The assessments for this job will measure the following Competencies: Emergency Management (37936)